Aiden367/PROG7311_POE_PART_2/README.md

 ---

-## Login Details for Admin And Employee Accounts
+## Login Details for each account type

 ### Admin
 - Username: NewAdmin